pascalherrmann/Adversarial-Attack-Emergency-Sounds/README.md

 ## Main Contributions

 In this project we (1) compile a dataset for emergency vehicle classification, (2) implement state-of-the-art end-to-end machine learning approaches for audio classification and fine-tune them on our emergency vehicle detection dataset, (3) develop adversarial attacks against end-to-end audio classification models, (4) evaluate the robustness of our models, and (5) improve their robustness by deploying various adversarial training techniques.
-The following list gives a more detailed overview about our contributions and where you can find more information in the Wiki:
+The following list gives a more detailed overview about our contributions:

-    - Dataset construction (Datasets)
+    - Dataset construction
-    - Implementation and fine-tuning of 4 end-to-end models (Emergency Vehicle Detection Approaches)
+    - Implementation and fine-tuning of 4 end-to-end models
-    - Development of adversarial attacks (Adversarial Attacks)
+    - Development of adversarial attacks
-        - Standard noise attacks (Standard Noise Attacks)
+        - Standard noise attacks
-        - Sound property attacks (Sound Property Attacks)
+        - Sound property attacks
-        - Functional attacks (Functional Attacks)
+        - Functional attacks
-    - Robustness analysis using adversarial attacks (Robustness Analysis)
+    - Robustness analysis using adversarial attacks
-    - Robustness enhancement via adversarial training (Adversarial Training)
+    - Robustness enhancement via adversarial training

 To the best of our knowledge, we are the first to describe sound property attacks and functional attacks against end-to-end sound classifiers.